 - If you just want to make sure you are doing everything possible, leaving nothing on the table.

 - If you want to work directly with Ann Levine and become her new best friend.
 (Ann’s clients often become life-long friends!
 This February she is going to the wedding of a client from 7 years ago, and her former clients often reach out to update her on their new jobs, marriages, babies, etc.)

 This option is ideal for JD applicants who have a well-planned strategy and want advice on their personal statement and resume or addendum.
 You will receive end-to-end advice with a final 2-page and 3-page version of your personal statement while working directly with Ann Levine.

-If you sign up for the Personal Statement PLUS Package or the hourly consulting, you will receive an email with a Questionnaire for you to fill out and return to your consultant.
+If you sign up for the Personal Statement PLUS Package, you will receive an email with a Questionnaire for you to fill out and return to your consultant.
 Once your consultant receives the completed Questionnaire, they will contact you to get started.

 Yes.
 Unlimited review and editing of as many essays as you write is included in the The Works Package.
 Ann Levine will even help you tailor each essay to each school’s requirements.
 For example, cutting down Berkeley’s 4-page personal statement to Tulane’s requirement of 250 words.
 Ann will also provide guidance on answering questions like “Why Duke” and “Why SMU Dedman” and school-specific nuances that help move you from the “waitlist” pile to the “admit right now” pile.

 For the Personal Statement PLUS Package, it would be up to you to change your personal statement as appropriate for each school.